 Steam Guard is an additional level of security that can be applied to your Steam account.
 The first level of security on your account is your login credentials: your Steam account name and password.
 With Steam Guard, a second level of security is applied to your account, making it harder for your Steam account to fall into the wrong hands.

-Steam Guard is enabled by default on your Steam account.
-If you have disabled Steam Guard, and wish to reactivate it, please follow the instructions below.
+Steam Guard is enabled by default on your Steam account if your email is verified and you have restarted Steam twice since verifying your email.
+If you have disabled Steam Guard, and wish to reactivate it, please follow the instructions below:

 That's it!
-With Steam Guard enabled, you will be asked to enter the special access code sent to your email address each time you login to Steam from an unrecognized computer.
+With Steam Guard enabled, you will be asked to enter the special access code sent to your email address each time you login to Steam from an unrecognized device.

 No, there's no limit.
 Steam Guard is aimed to protect the value that is yours, not limit your access to your stuff.
 As always, you can access your Steam account and library from as many machines as you'd like.

-Exit Steam, restart your computer, and log back into your account.
+Via email - Exit Steam and log back into your account.
 This will generate a new verification email.

-Ensure that you enter the most recent code sent to you - older codes will not work.
+Always ensure that you enter the most recent code sent or generated - older codes will not work!

-If you do not receive the e-mail at all, check and make sure it is not being filtered as spam.
+If you are not receiving the e-mail at all, check your spam filters and spam inbox.

 Please try adding "email@example.com" and "firstname.lastname@example.org" to your contacts or trusted senders list within your email client and request a new access code.

 Even though Steam instantly sends an email, you may encounter a delay with some email providers depending on their server load and processing times.
 Please contact us if you have not received the verification email after 3 hours.

-This issue may be attributable to your browser security settings.
-If your ‘Privacy’ settings are set too high, then your browser will be unable to store (web) cookie information.
+This may be caused your browser's security settings.
+If your web browser's ‘Privacy’ settings are set too high, then your browser will be unable to store (web) cookie information.
 Check your browser settings to ensure that cookies are allowed.

-Running programs that clear internet history, delete other unused files, or that clean up orphaned registry entries may have a setting to clear cookies as well.
-Disabling this feature will prevent this issue from occurring when logging into Steam via your web browser.
+Running programs that clear internet history, delete other unused files, block cookie creation or that clean up orphaned registry entries may also be responsible for this issue.
+Disabling such programs will prevent this issue from occurring when logging into Steam via your web browser.

-No, Steam Guard will not get in the way of your ability to access your Steam account through Portal 2 on the PS3, nor through partner sites that enable sign in via your Steam account credentials.
+No, Steam Guard will not limit your ability to access your Steam account through partner sites that enable a sign in via your Steam account credentials.